We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 An anal yeast infection can spread to the penis or vagina.

-The Candida bacteria responsible for yeast infections live on the surface of the skin, inside the gastrointestinal tract, and in the vagina.
+The Candida fungi responsible for yeast infections live on the surface of the skin, inside the gastrointestinal tract, and in the vagina.

 Normal concentrations of Candida do not cause symptoms.